andyluo22/CollinearPoints/README.md

 ![image](https://user-images.githubusercontent.com/68613171/167939564-4be47e15-85d3-415c-b115-9e2d13da3014.png)

 **Figure 1:**  _Demonstrates the function of the program.
-Through analyzing a set of euclidean data points, line segments are formed cleanly._
+Through analyzing a set of euclidean data points, line segments are formed given that a set of three or more points are collinear._

 ## Significance